 Roy Merritt from Daemon has this as his defining personality trait.
 Video of him successfully breaking into a death-trap-filled mansion while on fire gets passed around the Darknet for years, earning him the name Burning Man.
 Mind you, the darknet is the network built by the system Merritt was fighting against - his determination is so impressive even his enemies are in awe.

-The defining personality trait of Richard Hannay from The 39 Steps, both mentally and physically.
+The defining personality trait of Richard Hannay from The Thirty-Nine Steps and sequels, both mentally and physically.
 Need someone to walk into wartime Germany, find out their secret weapon, evade capture while staggering through the snowy woods in winter with a fever, and foil the villains' evil plans long after anyone else would have given up in exhaustion or succumbed to exposure?
 Richard Hannay is your man.

 Harry Potter: Lord Voldemort.
 Even with his last best lieutenant dead, Harry having refused to die yet again, his horcuxes destroyed and the Elder Wand refusing to obey him, he just keeps fighting.
 Pride of course, comes before the fall.

 Matteo Ta'anari of Someone Else's War is the ultimate determinator.
 He loses his parents and his little brother, his home, his religion is compromised, he gets shot through the throat, becomes claustrophobic, sustains burns to 90% of his body, is rendered deaf-mute...and still keeps trying to free his friends from the Lord's Resistance Army.
 Without violence.
 And succeeds.

 ColonelSebastianMoran of the Sherlock Holmes stories.
 He spent three years ruthlessly hunting Holmes all across Europe and Asia, and he's famous in India because he once crawled down a sewer drain after a wounded man-eating tiger.
 And won.